ZeroCool989/chesspointv2/README.md

 ## 📝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to contribute to this project.
+Please feel free to submit issues and pull requests to help improve Chesspoint.io.

 ---